-Let's discuss 1.
-What changes did you observe in the beakers for the conditions you tested? ----------------------------------- 2.
+Q2.
 Which condition that you tested showed the fastest curd formation, and in how many hours?
-3. Did you observe any change in the milk to which no curd was added?
+Q3.
+Did you observe any change in the milk to which no curd was added?
 Do you think it will remain the same?
 Why?
-4. Which conditions favoured curd formation?
-5. Why do you think a small amount of curd is to be added?
+Q4.
+Which conditions favoured curd formation?
+Q5.
+Why do you think a small amount of curd is to be added?
 Can curd formation occur even without adding that small amount of curd?

-6. In which season, do you think, will curd formation happen the fastest?
-7. Other than curd, which substances did you add to milk?
+Q6.
+In which season, do you think, will curd formation happen the fastest?
+Q7.
+Other than curd, which substances did you add to milk?
 Did it speed up or slow down the process of curd formation?
 Why?

-8. Observe the beakers to which lemon juice or dilute acids were added.
+Q8.
+Observe the beakers to which lemon juice or dilute acids were added.
 Did you see curd being formed in them?
 Describe what you see.
-9. Did you observe the beakers in which a few granules of yeast were added?
-What car you infer from the experiment?
-10. Did your group or any other group check if the process of stirring affects the curd formation?
+Q9.
+Did you observe the beakers in which a few granules of yeast were added?
+What can you infer from the experiment?

+Q10.
+Did your group or any other group check if the process of stirring affects the curd formation?
 If yes, how did it affect?
-11. In this experiment, we turned milk into curd.
+Q11.
+In this experiment, we turned milk into curd.
 Can you turn curd into milk?
 Why or why not?